Short documentary about the making of ORM (Divisions, Linear), by Carsten Aniksdal.

 ORM

-STAINED GLASS CEILING FOR DNB
+STAINED GLASS CEILING

-ORM (Divisions, Linear) is a back-lit ceiling made from leaded mouth-blown glass, approximately 10 x 1 meters.
-Its pattern is based on the division of the diamond shape by a line into two parts of different color.
-The gradual change in placement of the line, and consequently the relationship between the two colors, happen in steps.
-These step-wise changes are organized into interwoven fields, causing blending effects between the colors and the appearance of curves in a pattern that is all straight lines.
+Approximately 10 x 1 meters, its pattern is based on the division of the diamond shape by a line into two parts of different color.
+The gradual change in placement of the line, and consequently the relationship between the two colors, happen in nine steps.
+These strings are organized into interwoven fields, causing blending effects between the colors and the appearance of curves in a pattern that is all straight lines.

 The work was made in collaboration with Norwegian glazier company Norsk Kunstglass A/S, Signex A/S, and Autogen AS, with glass from St. Juste Glassery, France.